hetu-script/hetu-script/docs/docs/docs/en-US/syntax/index.md

 - 'for' statement's expr must be separated with ';'.
 - The expression itself is optional.
 If you write 'for ( ; ; )', it will be the same to 'while (true)'
 - When use for...in, the loop will iterate through the keys of a list.
+- When use for...of, the loop will iterate through the values of a struct literal/Dart Map.

 ```dart
 for (init; condition; increment) {